-The Megachilidae family of bees is pretty big, they can be found throughout the world.
+The leaf cutter cuckoo bee is pretty big, they can be found throughout the world.
 The family consists of 1100 species worldwide with more than 200 bees in the pacific northwest alone.
 They are solitary bees and nest alone, each of the females build their own nests, some do this in areas where they will have no neighbors while others like to nest in groups, some will even share entrances. this makes it look like they have a communal nest but each individual still has their own nest.

 Leaf Cutting bees of the Megachilidae family get their name because they will cut circles out of leaves to line their nests with.
 You can be found from the temperate to the tropical regions.